seongmin-wxnr/deai_main/README.md

 deai.gg is a test web platform that supports party recruitment and match history lookup for Riot Games titles such as League of Legends, VALORANT, and Teamfight Tactics.

 At this time, VALORANT is not yet supported because it requires approval for the Riot Games API as well as an RSO application.
-If approval is not granted, I am considering either excluding the VALORANT match history feature or replacing it with an alternative API.

 Currently, I have implemented the basic structure for match history lookup for League of Legends and Teamfight Tactics using other Riot Games APIs.
 Additionally, I have created pages that provide both general and detailed information (such as items, synergies, champions, weapons, etc) for all three games: League of Legends, Teamfight Tactics, and VALORANT.
 Since access to VALORANT data is limited, so I used an alternative API (valorant-api) to build the VALORANT-related information pages.